jaylenw/nota/Readme.md

 **1.)** Build the Ubuntu base image by running the following:

-`docker build -f Dockerfile-base . -t "ubuntu16.04-updated" --no-cache"`
+`docker build -f Dockerfile-base . -t "ubuntu16.04-updated" --no-cache`

 **2.)** Build the nota and database containers with docker-compose: